Nereid (moon)

 Nereid, or Neptune II, is the third-largest moon of Neptune.
-It has the most eccentric orbit of all known moons in the Solar System.
+It has the second-most eccentric orbit of all known moons in the Solar System, after S/2023 S 38.
 It was the second moon of Neptune to be discovered, by Gerard Kuiper in 1949.

 Discovery and naming

-Nereid was discovered on 1 May 1949 by Gerard P. Kuiper on photographic plates taken with the 82-inch telescope at the McDonald Observatory.
+Nereid was discovered on 1 May 1949 by Gerard P. Kuiper using photographic plates taken with the 82-inch telescope at the McDonald Observatory.
 He proposed the name in the report of his discovery.
 It is named after the Nereids, sea-nymphs of Greek mythology and attendants of the god Neptune.
-It was the second and last moon of Neptune to be discovered before the arrival of Voyager 2 (not counting a single observation of an occultation by Larissa in 1981).
+It was the second moon of Neptune to be discovered, and the last before the arrival of Voyager 2 (not counting a single observation of an occultation by Larissa in 1981).